 The legal standard for evaluating any custody dispute is the best interest of the child.
 Under Connecticut General Statutes §46b-56c, factors that can influence a court’s determination of a child’s best interest can include:

-An experienced lawyer can carefully analyze these factors and advise a parent on what type of custodial arrangement would best support the child.
+An experienced lawyer in Guilford can carefully analyze these factors and advise a parent on what type of custodial arrangement would best support the child.